XerxesDGreat/i-josh.com/content/trip-of-the-tongue.md

 Summary: To kick off a new feature on i-josh.com - reviews of various pieces of pop culture I consume - I'm reviewing
          the book _Trip of the Tongue_ by Elizabeth Little.
 Come, see what you should think about it!
          ![Trip of the Tongue cover]({filename}/images/trip_of_the_tongue.jpg)

+TL;DR: Read it if you like Bill Bryson or history or languages.

 Since I obviously have amazing opinions and taste, and since most people aren't afforded easy access to them, I figured I'd kick off a new feature on i-josh.com: reviews!
 This is where I consume some piece of pop culture - a book, a movie, perhaps a video game, maybe some music - and then I tell you exactly what I think about it.
 C'mon, you know how reviews work.
 The main difference between all other reviews and my reviews is that I'll be accurate and honest!
+I'll also give you a "TL;DR:" at the top.
+If you're not internet-abbreviation-savvy, that means "Too Long; Didn't Read" and indicates a very brief, often one sentence, summary.
+Or, you know, you could go academic and call it an "abstract".

 ![Trip of the Tongue cover][trip_of_the_tongue]